| |

 -

-Menetriere's syndrome:
+Menetriere's syndrome: an endoscopic DX.

 -

-limited enlarged fold(s):
+limited enlarged fold(s): an endoscopic DX.

 -